weluse/hyperagent/README.md

 ### Embedded resources

-Embedded ressources are exposed via the `embedded` attribute of the hyperagent object and can be accessed either via the expanded URI or their currie.
+Embedded ressources are exposed via the `embedded` attribute of the Agent object and can be accessed either via the expanded URI or their currie.
-Resources are hyperagent instances of their own.
+Resources are Agent instances of their own.

 ```javascript
 assert(root.embedded['ht:post'][0].props.content,